AnaisDenis/PMosquito/README.md

 ### Install some packages
 Pmosquito works with some packages, you need to install them for this program to work.
-In your terminal you need to move to the Pmosquito-main directory You must write in your terminal:

-	cd path_name

-**Note**: To find your path:
-Open File Explorer.
-Go to your project folder.
-Click in the address bar at the top: the path will appear.

-Then you just need to copy and paste the following line into your terminal to install the packages:
+You just need to copy and paste the following line into your terminal to install the packages:

 	pip install -r requirements.txt